rgertenbach/Reshape/README.md

 | APAC   | South korea    | 4,358,930 | 8,437,224 |

 ## The Melt command
-Every table can be created from a long table using pivoting and row filters but manually entered data is often entered in a two dimensional format because it allows for esier direct comparison without data manipulation and uses the screen more effectively.
+Every table format can be created from a long table using pivoting and row filters but manually entered data is often entered in a two dimensional format because it allows for easier direct comparison without data manipulation and uses the screen more effectively.
 The melt command takes such a two dimensional table and transforms it into the long format to increase flexibility in how the  data can be transformed.

     =MELT(<Table>, *<ID Columns>*, *<Measure Column Name>*, *<Value Column Name>*)